aaditya/magento-api-rest/README.md

 ## To Do

-* Set up a demo store.
 * Add test cases and write current ones correctly.
 * Add other rest functions as per magento docs.
-* Set up the Search Parser